 A well-established legal principle known as the anti-commandeering doctrine prohibits the federal government from compelling states to supply resources or personnel to further federal aims.
-The anti-commandeering doctrine rests on four Supreme Court Cases dating back to 1842.
+The anti-commandeering doctrine rests primarily on five Supreme Court Cases dating back to 1842.
 The federal government can enforce its acts and implement its programs, but it cannot make the states help.

 Basically, the lesson from the Articles of Confederation is that when states didn’t have to participate, they didn’t.